1st Edition

 Chapter Six: Critical Scholarship in the Age of Large Language Models

-Chapter Eight: AI and Indigenous Knowledge Holders: When Culture Becomes Security.
-Cultural Security and Epistemic Sovereignty in the Sámi Context
+Chapter Eight: AI and Indigenous Knowledge Holders: When Culture Becomes Security: Cultural Security and Epistemic Sovereignty in the Sámi Context

 Chapter 9: Masculinism and Gender Binarism in AI: How Artificial Intelligence Reproduces Patriarchy in the Digital World

-Chapter Eleven: Care, Artificial Intelligence (AI) and Ethics: New Opportunities and Challenges for Social Workers
+Chapter Eleven: Care, Artificial Intelligence (AI), and Ethics: New Opportunities and Challenges for Social Workers

-Chapter Twelve: Bridging Worlds: Artificial Intelligence, ChatGPT and Social Work Ethics
+Chapter Twelve: Bridging Worlds: Artificial Intelligence, ChatGPT, and Social‑Work Ethics

-Chapter Thirteen: Cruel Kindness?
-The Limitations of Logic-Based Artificial Intelligence in Navigating Ethical Dilemmas within the Human Services Context
+Chapter Thirteen: A Cruel Kindness?
+The Limitations of Logic‑Based Artificial Intelligence in Navigating Ethical Dilemmas within the Human Services Context

 Chapter Fourteen: Social Work Ethics and Generative AI